-Parent-teacher conferences can provide important and helpful information to each other in conferences with appropriate preparation.
+Parents and teachers can provide important and helpful information to each other in conferences with appropriate preparation.

 Parents are the most important influences in a child’s life.
 They are the key to his or her educational success.
 A spirit of cooperation between parents and teachers is essential.
 After all, you both want the same thing—the most learning, accomplished in the best way possible.